AlibabaCloudDocs/nat/intl.en-US/User Guide/Create NAT gateways.md

 -   A NAT gateway and an EIP are created.
 For more information, see [Purchase a NAT gateway](/intl.en-US/Pricing/Purchase a NAT gateway.md) and [Apply for new EIPs](/intl.en-US/User Guide/Create an EIP/Apply for new EIPs.md).
 -   You did not purchase NAT service plans before 23:59 \(UTC+8\) on January 26, 2018.

     If you purchased a NAT service plan before 23:59 \(UTC+8\) on January 26, 2018, you can associate only public IP addresses in the NAT service plan with the NAT gateway to enable Internet access.
-For more information about how to associate an EIP with a NAT gateway, see [Why am I unable to associate an EIP with a NAT gateway in the NAT Gateway console?]()
+For more information about how to associate an EIP with a NAT gateway, see [Why am I unable to associate elastic IP addresses \(EIPs\) with a NAT gateway in the Virtual Private Cloud \(VPC\) console?]()

 1. Log on to the [NAT Gateway console](https://vpc.console.aliyun.com/nat).